-Reco ommendations Priority 2.1 DHCW should ensure recommendations raised within follow-up audit reports are implementation status is different from the Recommendation Tracker this should b Recommendation Tracker updated if required.
+Reco mmendations Priority 2.1 2.1 DHCW should ensure recommendations raised within follow-up audit reports are reviewed.
+Where the implementation status is different from the Recommendation Tracker this should be investigated and the Recommendation Tracker updated if required.
 Medium Mana agement Responses Target Date Responsible Officer